 Section 702.12 should provide lenders, borrowers, and state courts will clear guidance as to how they should proceed when a borrower has obtained a bankruptcy discharge and announced an intention to surrender the property.
 Lenders should expect more consistent favorable results under these circumstances, but must still take steps to ensure they obtain a successful foreclosure judgment.
 Ultimately, Section 702.12 should prove a valuable tool to expedite foreclosure litigation.

-This blog article by William L. Anderson was selected for publication by Thomson Reuters in the Weslaw Journal: Bank & Lender Liability, Volume 24, Issue 13.
+This blog article by William L. Anderson was selected for publication by Thomson Reuters in the Westlaw Journal: Bank & Lender Liability, Volume 24, Issue 13.
 Download the issue as a .pdf and read the article here.